qvieth/myarchive/Supervised-learning-intro.md

-# intro ml
+# Supervised learning intro
-- Begin Your Journey
-- DING DING DING!
-- It was but a dream and there’s still time
-    - Understanding Machine Learning will help you change this bleak future, or be ready for it
-- As you begin your journey through our Machine Learning curriculum, you will learn the different applications of this powerful field
+- As you begin your journey through our Machine Learning curriculum, you will learn the __different applications__ of this powerful field
-- You will build your own models, test them, and try to improve them
+- You will __build your own models__, test them, and try to improve them
 - You will analyze bigger, and more complex data and deliver faster, more accurate results — even on a very large scale using:
     - Supervised Learning
     - Unsupervised Learning

-Throughout your exploration of ML, we hope you gain an understanding of how to harness predictive models to do good, and enhance human life rather than replace it!
+- Throughout your exploration of ML
+- we hope you gain an understanding of how to harness __predictive models__ to do good
+    - and enhance human life rather than replace it!
 ## Introduction: Foundations of Machine Learning: Supervised Learning
 - The goal of this unit is to learn common supervised machine learning __algorithms__ and how to implement them using scikit-learn
 - After this unit, you will be able to: